bnb-chain/greenfield-cmd/README.md

 To upload a local folder (including all the files in it), you can use --recursive flag and specify the local folder path
 ```
-gnfd-cmd object put --recursive local-folder-path gnfd://gnfd-bucket/
+gnfd-cmd object put --recursive local-folder-path gnfd://gnfd-bucket
 ```

 (5) upload multiple files

-To upload multiple files by one command, you can specify all the file paths that need to be uploaded in gnfd://bucket-name
+To upload multiple files by one command, you can specify all the file paths that need to be uploaded one by one.
+The files will be uploaded to the same bucket.

 ```
-gnfd-cmd object put  filepath1 filepath2 ...  gnfd://gnfd-bucket/
+gnfd-cmd object put  filepath1 filepath2 ...  gnfd://gnfd-bucket
 ```